-Symptom Based Strategy to Discontinue Transmission Based Precautions and Isolation:
+Symptom Based Strategy to Discontinue Isolation and Return to Work:

-- Most persons with COVID-19, can end isolation and precautions 10 days after symptom onset and resolution of fever for at least 24 hours, without using fever reducing medications, and with improvement of other symptoms. - Symptom onset is defined as the date on which symptoms first began, including non-respiratory symptoms. the hospital "Course of Clinical Care Summary" has dates of clinical tests in the hospital more often than the H&P.
+- Most persons with COVID-19, can end isolation and precautions 10 days after symptom onset and resolution of fever for at least 24 hours, without using fever reducing medications, and with improvement of other symptoms (e.g., cough, shortness of breath. - Symptom onset is the date symptoms first began, including non-respiratory symptoms.